JimmyAllDay/udacity-front-end-developer-project5-capstone/README.md

    This will start a development environment with hot reloading, etc.

 4. For prod, run 'npm run build-prod', then 'npm start' This will build a production version of the app and serve it via Node.
-The Node server listens on port 8080.
+The Node server listens on port 3030.

+   - Note - you may have to install webpack CLI as well.